Fact Sheet 32:

 Worried about carrying too much cash?
 Wonder what to give a friend for her birthday?
 Tired of stopping at the toll booth or fare-card machine on your daily commute to work?
 Don’t like the hassle of carrying travelers’ checks when you go on vacation?
 For these and other purposes, you can prepay “up-front” and get a gift card, prepaid card or stored value card.

-Gifts cards.
 A gift card is generally identified by a specific number or code and not with an individual name.
 Thus, most gift cards can be used by any person in possession of the card.
-Therefore, if a gift card is lost or stolen, its value may be lost.
+If a gift card is lost or stolen, its value may be lost.
+Therefore, you should treat the gift card like cash.
 Some gift cards can be registered by the owner, providing a mechanism for reporting lost or stolen cards.

 Federal law provides important consumer protections that apply to gift cards sold on or after August 22, 2010.
 These rules apply to both store gift cards, which can be used only at a particular store or group of stores (such as a book store or clothing retailer, also known as "closed-loop cards") and bank-issued gift cards (such as those with a MasterCard, Visa, American Express, or Discover logo, also known as "open-loop cards").
 The law provides the following protections: